 There are plenty of egg substitutes available for baking or preparing a dish that calls for eggs.
-Ener-G Egg Replacer is a reliable egg substitute for use in baking.
-It is available at health food stores and most grocery stores.
+The neat egg and Ener-G Egg Replacer are reliable egg substitutes that can be used in baking.
+They are available at health-food stores and some grocery stores.

 In Desserts and Sweet, Baked Goods: Try substituting one banana or 1/4 cup applesauce for each egg called for in a recipe for sweet, baked desserts.
 These will add some flavor to the recipe, so make sure bananas or apples are compatible with the other flavors in the dessert.